noah-art3mis/intersect/README.md

 ## findings

 -   fun pca
+-   bm25 looks similar to the semantic displacement and not that much to the semantic search

 ## TODO

 -   new features

+    -   fix view for bm25 and rerankrer
     -   show delta for bm25
     -   [ ] prompt engineering for the permutation
     -   [ ] add sponsor column by comparing to the ukvi excel spreadsheet